codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 **Cause**: These issues are likely caused because plugin and gradle versions used locally are different from the versions used on Codemagic.
 If you are using a gradle version that is different from Codemagic, you have to define it in `gradle wrapper`.
 Otherwise, Codemagic ignores your `build.gradle` file and your build won't work properly.
 See which [software versions Codemagic uses](../releases-and-versions/versions/).

 **Solution**: First, you need to make sure that the `gradlew` file isn't in `.gitignore`.
 Look for `**/android/gradlew`, and if it's in `.gitignore`, delete it from there.
+Then add `!gradle-wrapper.jar` to a new line in `.gitignore` to create an exception so that `gradle-wrapper.jar` would also be excluded from `.gitignore`.

-Then run `./gradlew wrapper --gradle-version [your gradle version]` locally to create `gradlew` and `gradle-wrapper.properties` files in your repository.
+Run `./gradlew wrapper --gradle-version [your gradle version]` locally to create `gradlew` and `gradle-wrapper.properties` files in your repository.
 Commit the changes and rerun your Codemagic build.

 **Additional steps**: Additional steps are required if you see the following error during the build process: